 - iPad Air 2

-- You will be able to connect your iPad using your charging cable (if you have the required ports on your Mac), alternatively, you can connect via Bluetooth as long as you are within 10 meters of the Mac.
-(Until we can test this feature thoroughly we can’t be sure, but we imagine being plugged in directly could mean there is less lag).
+- You can connect your iPad using your charging cable (if you have the required ports on your Mac), alternatively, you can connect via Bluetooth as long as you are within 10 meters of the Mac.
+There's not much of a difference in terms of delay, but you might find your iPad lasts a little longer if plugged in.

-- To connect just click on the AirPlay icon in the menu at the the top right of your screen.
+- To connect, click on the AirPlay icon in the menu at the top right of your screen.
 (It’s a square with a triangle).

 - You should see your iPad listed.
 Select it and an an extension of your Mac’s screen will appear on the iPad display.

-- If you would prefer to mirror your Mac’s screen on the iPad, rather that use the iPad as an extension of your workspace, click on the new screen icon that will have appeared in the menu (it will have replaced the AirPlay icon).
+- If you would prefer to mirror your Mac’s screen on the iPad, rather than use the iPad as an extension of your workspace, click on the new screen icon that has appeared in the status bar (it should have replaced the AirPlay icon).

 Other features of Sidecar

-- A Touch Bar that can appear on the iPad, bringing many of the Touch Bar features that are currently only available on the MacBook Pro to other Macs.
+- A virtual Touch Bar displayed on the iPad, bringing many of the Touch Bar features that are currently exclusive to the MacBook Pro to other Macs.

-- You’ll be able to use your iPad as a graphics tablet with your Mac.
+- While it doesn't accept touch input, you can use an Apple Pencil and turn your iPad into a graphics tablet.
 (See below to see which iPads will work with the feature).

-The following iPads can be used as graphics tablets in Catalina:
+The following iPads can be used as graphics tablets (with Apple Pencil) in macOS Catalina:

 - 12.9in iPad Pro